jrwxd/freeStuffDev/readme.md

    - Library for a certain framework/language, (e.g. Javascript library).
    - Link to Documentation or Forum of a certain tool

-They're great but there are more suitable place for those tools.
+They're great but there are more suitable places for those tools.

 ## Contribute
 Want to add new stuff?